 How to Write the University of Washington Application Essays 2016-2017

-Although UW has a reputation as a research university, it caters to far more than just STEM students.
-UW’s three most popular majors are social science, biology, and business, so whatever your area of interest, you’re sure to find like-minded students there.
+Although the University of Washington has a reputation as a research university, it caters to far more than just STEM students.
+The university’s three most popular majors are social science, biology, and business, so whatever your area of interest, you’re sure to find like-minded students there.

 You can think of this essay as a slightly shorter Common App essay — the goal is for the reader to get a broad overview of who you are as a person.
 Depending on which prompt you choose, your response may wind up being very similar to your Common App essay.
 However, pay close attention to how the prompts differ, and make adjustments as necessary.